guihsteengel/guihsteengel/README.md

 # **Welcome to my GitHub**
-## I'm Guilherme Stengel.
-I'm a fanatical supporter of Corinthians, passionate about games and programming.
+## I'm Guilherme Stengel, a fanatical fan of Corinthians, passionate about games and programming.
 Future developer.
 ### I'm a computer science student at UENP.

 <div align="center">